paduagroup/fftool/README.md

         packmol < pack.inp

-    For more complex spacial arrangements of molecules and materials, you can modify the `pack.inp` file to suit your needs (see the [Packmol](http://www.ime.unicamp.br/~martinez/packmol/)
+    For more complex spatial arrangements of molecules and materials you can modify the `pack.inp` file to suit your needs (see the [Packmol](http://www.ime.unicamp.br/~martinez/packmol/)
     documentation).
-Atom coordinates will be written to `simbox.xyz`.
-You can use a molecular viewer such as RasMol or VMD to look at the `.xyz` files (`fftool.py` has an option to write IUPAC atomic symbols instead of the atom names from the force field).
+Atomic coordinates for the full system will be written to `simbox.xyz`.

 4. Use `fftool.py` to build the input files for LAMMPS or DL_POLY containing the force field parameters and the coordinates: